OleksiiKova/rent-car-ireland/README.md

 Displays bookings that are currently active or scheduled for the future.
    - Review Prompt: If the user can leave a review, a prompt will appear with a link to the review page.
    - Confirmation Message: Indicates that the booking is confirmed and informs when reviews can be left.
-   - For bookings, users have options to edit or delete the booking.
+   - Booking Options: Users have options to edit or delete the booking.
-   - Tooltips: Provides additional context for actions like editing and deleting bookings.
+   - Tooltips: Provide additional context for actions like editing and deleting bookings.

 <details><summary>Click to view a screenshot of the feature</summary><img src="static/images/readme_images/features/my-bookings-active.png"></details>